boringprotocol/docs/docs/motherbored-basics/add-mothebored-consumer.md

 sidebar_position: 2
 ---

-# Add Consumer dVPN access for your node
+# Add Consumer access - Use your node to connect to a local provider to surf securly using the Boring dVPN.

 ## Select ‘Add Motherbored Consumer’